Nepelius/clc3-Grp7/README.md

 helm repo update
 helm install monitoring prometheus-community/kube-prometheus-stack -n monitoring
 ```
 After this, all pods, services and other ressources related to Prometheus and Grafana are deployed.
-By executing ```kubectl get all``` you can list all installed ressources.
+By executing ```kubectl -n monitoring get all``` you can list all installed ressources.

 ### Port forwarding
 To access the Prometheus Dashboard, following port-forward is used